 To save money on activities, we recommend booking your Coromandel and Great Barrier experiences through Bookme.

 - Check out Waihi, an old gold mining town – the giant open mine is still in operation, and you can take a glimpse down into the abyss from its edge or join a tour of the mine;

-- Drive through the Karangahake Gorge, admire Owharoa Falls (one of the most beautiful in New Zealand), and hike or mountain bike along the Hauraki Rail Trail;
+- Drive through the Karangahake Gorge, and admire Owharoa Falls (one of the most beautiful in New Zealand).

 - Pay a visit to Paeroa with its giant (world famous in New Zealand) L&P bottle – the Lemon and Paeroa drink has made this town famous.
 While the recipe is a secret, it tastes like a mixture of coke and lemonade (in Germany, we would call it Spezi);